insolar/docs/docs/source/index.rst

     .. div:: text-muted

-        On the TestNet, get test INS tokens and swap them for test XNS coins
+        :opticon:`list-ordered` On the TestNet, get test INS tokens and swap them for test XNS coins

     ---